renovatebot/renovate/docs/design-decisions.md

 #### API only

-We were really happy to discover that everything we needed to do could be achieved with the GitHub API.
-Therefore there's no messy `git` commands and essentially no risk of repository corruption.
+So far, nothing we need to do requires git itself. e.g. we do not need to perform a git clone of the entire repository.
+Therefore, all operations are performed via the API.

 ## Synchronous Operation